Abernethy Elementary School

 Abernethy's HVAC system delivers air-change rates that mostly range from low to marginal in classrooms and other learning spaces.
 The district's own measurements show that Abernethy does not meet health-based goals for ventilation, air filtration, and clean indoor air.
 The best way to reach healthy air targets is with a combination of building ventilation and effective in-room filtration, but Abernethy currently falls short on both.

-The one air purifier originally assigned to Abernethy‘s rooms is insufficient in some of the school's classrooms.
-One air purifier is commonly undersized for classrooms and large spaces.
+The one air purifier originally assigned to Abernethy‘s rooms is insufficient and undersized for Abernethy classrooms and large spaces.
 Two or more air purifiers per classroom can substantially improve air quality, reduce respiratory viruses and air pollutants, and achieve effective air cleaning, while running at quiet settings.

-Two air purifiers are needed in some of Abernethy's classrooms, auditorium, cafeteria, kitchen, and library to more effectively clean the air.
+Two air purifiers are needed in Abernethy's classrooms, auditorium, cafeteria, kitchen, and library to more effectively clean the air.
 That’s why the Oregon Health Authority provided additional free air purifiers for Abernethy in 2023.
-The district received these units, enough for a second air purifier in the Abernethy rooms that need them.
-But to our knowledge, the district never delivered them to the school.
+The district received these units, enough for a second air purifier in each classroom, but never delivered them to the school.
 Abernethy's second air purifiers are in district storage.
 Teachers and staff at Abernethy have also not gotten great guidance on running their one air purifier or why using two matters.
 At other PPS schools with the same problem, we've been able to help get this sorted out, especially when parents at a school work with us.
 To connect and support next steps for clean classroom air at Abernethy, join our Abernethy group, and learn more about Abernethy‘s air quality below.

 Without air purifiers, Abernethy does not have sufficiently clean indoor air